 How to Get to Halong Bay

 Most travelers that wish to visit Halong Bay will fly into Noi Bai International Airport (HAN) and use the city of Hanoi as a home base.
 The airport is 30 km (19 miles) from Hanoi.
 The easiest and most practical way to see the bay is to join an organized tour and leave the logistics to them.
 Shuttle busses leave the city every morning and many offer hotel pickup within the Old City.
 It’s about 180 km (112 mi) to Halong bay.
 Most tours depart around 7:30 am and take about 3.5 hours to reach the dock.
 The tours will then return you to Hanoi upon disembarking.

 Tours to Halong Bay are usually booked in advance.
 It’s not one of those things where you just show up at the dock and jump on a boat.
 It’s not impossible to do but boats tend to sell out, especially during the high season and you probably won’t find much of a selection.
 You will also likely pay a higher price for your tour.
 However, you can pre-arrange a tour out of Halong Bay City and take a taxi, private car, or the public bus to the bay.
 A private car or taxi will be the fastest but also the most costly.
 The drive can be done in about two hours on the recently opened Halong-Hai Phong Expressway.

 Visiting Halong Bay from other parts of Vietnam is doable as well.
-If you are coming from central or southern Vietnam, you may want to fly into a closer airport to save yourself some time, especially if you are on a stricter schedule.
+If you are coming from central or southern Vietnam, you may want to fly to a closer airport to save yourself some time, especially if you are on a stricter schedule.
 The two options are Van Don International Airport (VDO) and Cat Bi International Airport (HPH).